scala/docs.scala-lang/_tour/basics.md

 Objects are single instances of their own definitions.
 You can think of them as singletons of their own classes.

-You can define objects with the `object` keyword.
+You can define objects with the `object` keyword:

 ```tut
 object IdFactory {